Artists

 Artist Bio

-Brian Horner is a D'Addario Woodwinds Performing Artist endorsing Grand Concert Select reeds, a Conn-Selmer Artist endorsing Selmer Paris saxophones, and endorses Hercules saxophone stands.
-He lives in Nashville with his wife, daughter, dog and cat.
+Brian Horner is a D’Addario Woodwinds Performing Artist endorsing D’Addario Reserve reeds and a Conn-Selmer Artist endorsing Selmer (Paris) saxophones, and endorses Hercules Stands.
+He lives in Atlanta with his wife and daughter.